 - Tap on Reset Network settings to confirm the selection and restart your device.

-If you run into any kind of issue with your handset and looked up for solutions, there’s a good chance that someone recommended wiping cache partition.
-As you might have heard, the internal storage has a special partition which deals with the temporary cache files.
+If you run into any kind of issue with your handset and looked up solutions, there’s a good chance that someone recommended wiping the cache partition.
+As you might have heard, the internal storage has a special partition that deals with temporary cache files.
 These files speed up the loading time and enable your Android OS to load faster.

 However, they might as well, after some time, pile up and cause issues with various services.
 In this scenario, the abundance or corruption of cache in the dedicated partition might have broken Bluetooth.

 By wiping the cache partition on your S8, you should be able to resolve the error.
 Also, don’t worry about losing your data.
 Only the Factory reset will relieve you of everything you stored on your device.

 If you’re not sure how to wipe the cache partition on Galaxy S8, follow the instructions provided below:

 - Press and hold continually Power button + Home button + Volume Down key until the Logo screen appears.

 - Use the Volume keys to locate the Wipe cache partition in the Recovery menu.

 - Press the Power button to confirm the selection.